lsst/dp0-1_lsst_io/tutorials-examples/index.rst

 ==========================

 The tutorial notebooks in the ``rubin-dp0`` GitHub Organization's `tutorial-notebooks <https://github.com/rubin-dp0/tutorial-notebooks>`_ repository will be available by default in a folder in all user's home directories in the RSP's Notebook Aspect.
 See that repository's README file for descriptions of the notebooks.

+If these notebooks are used for a journal publication, please consider adding an acknowledgement that gives credit to the original creator(s) as listed in the notebook's header.

 .. _Examples-DP0-1-Portal: